ddsbook/blog/2014/05/dbir-mds.md

 mds <- cmdscale(ouch)
 ```

 At this point the mds variable has all the x,y coordinates for the position of the points.
-But it's a little boring if we just simply plot it now.
+But it's a little boring if we simply plot it now.

 ```r